 - If we go through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of our assets, your personal data will likely be among the assets transferred;

-- When legally required to do so (e.g., to cooperate with law enforcement investigations or other legal proceedings);
+- When legally required to do so (e.g., to report on the change of members of management bodies to the Register of Legal Entities, as well as to cooperate with law enforcement investigations or other legal proceedings);

-- With our service providers who provide information technology and system administration services, translation, marketing, accounting, postal or courier, event management and coordination or other services.
+- With our service providers who provide information technology and system administration services, translation, marketing, accounting, legal, audit, postal or courier, event management and coordination or other services.

 Euroapotheca will not transfer your personal data to third countries (countries outside the European Economic Area (the “EEA”), unless this is assessed as necessary.
 Euroapotheca informs that personal information collected with the help of cookies providers can be transferred to a non-EEA country (e.g., US, when Google Analytics are used).
-However, we will ensure that such transfers are in compliance with relevant data protection laws, including, if applicable, EU Standard Contractual Clauses, or a European Commission positive adequacy decision.
+However, it will be ensured that such transfers are in compliance with relevant data protection laws, including, if applicable, EU Standard Contractual Clauses, or a European Commission positive adequacy decision.

 In other words, your rights and protections remain with your data and we make every effort to ensure that the recipients of your personal data protect it.